noahbenson/vss2024/organizers.md

         <p>Dr. Schira is currently a Senior Lecturer in the School of Psychology at
         the University of Wollongong.
 He has a Dr. rer. nat.
 (Doctorate in Natural Sciences) in Human Neurobiology from the University of Bremen and Charit&eacute;; University Hospital in Berlin.
-Mark began his research lab at the University of Wollongong in 2013.</p>
+Mark is interested in primate early visual cortex, retinotopic mapping and high resolution structural and functional MRI.
+He recently started working with DWI imaging.
+Advanced data processing techniques are a core tool of his research.</p>
         </td>
       <td class="speaker-image-right">
         <img src="{{site.baseurl}}/images/mschira.png" width="175"/>